mattm1346/Battleship/README.md

 # Technology used

 The two websites below were very useful for learning materials.
-[Stack overflow](https://stackoverflow.com/) is a forum website where users post problems with their code and recieve input from the community.
+[Stack overflow](https://stackoverflow.com/) is a forum website where users post problems with their code and receive input from the community.

 [thispointer.com](https://thispointer.com/)

 [stackoverflow](https://stackoverflow.com/)

 I copied the ascii art 'Battleships' from the website below.
 There was not an author attached to the art so I cannot give a full acknowledgement.
-The art copied became the logo for the game
+The art copied became the logo for the game.

 [Network Science](http://www.network-science.de/ascii/)